Policewomen over the decades

 Superintendent

-Superintendent Sandra Manderson decided at the young age of six that she wanted to join the New Zealand Police, because she wanted to work in the community and for the community.
+Superintendent Sandra Manderson decided when she was six that she wanted to join the New Zealand Police, because she wanted to work in and for the community.

-Sandra was the first female officer to ever be promoted to Superintendent.
-After her promotion she became National Manager of Organisational Performance based at Police National Headquarters, which involved evaluating the police performance in the entire organisation.
-Later she became the first female to be appointed as a District Commander, becoming Canterbury’s District Commander in 2002.
-She thoroughly enjoyed being Canterbury’s District Commander, working with great staff, government departments, local Councils and the community to make a difference in the District.
+Sandra was the first female officer to be promoted to superintendent.
+After her promotion she became National Manager of Organisational Performance based at Police National Headquarters, which involved evaluating the police performance in the organisation.
+She became the first female to be appointed district commander, becoming Canterbury’s District Commander in 2002 a job she enjoyed, working with great staff, government departments, local councils and the community.

-She has also achieved a number of other firsts in her career.
-She was the first Director of the Crime Prevention Unit in the Department of Prime Minister and Cabinet, Police’s first National Manager of Organisational Performance and the first female Police attaché to the Americas, based in Washington DC.
+She has also achieved other firsts in her career: she was the first director of the Crime Prevention Unit in the Department of Prime Minister and Cabinet, Police’s first National Manager of Organisational Performance and the first female police attaché to the Americas, based in Washington DC.

 Sandra retired after 30 years of service in 2017.